nicholas-cosenza/taxonomy/README.md

 ## Choosing domains for the taxonomy

 In general, we use the Dewey Decimal Classification (DDC) System to determine our domains (and subdomains) in the taxonomy.
-This SUMMARIES of the DDC document is a great resourcce for determining where a topic might be classified:
+The [DDC SUMMARIES document](https://www.oclc.org/content/dam/oclc/dewey/resources/summaries/deweysummaries.pdf) is a great resource for determining where a topic might be classified.

 https://www.oclc.org/content/dam/oclc/dewey/resources/summaries/deweysummaries.pdf